fzakaria/fzakaria.com/_posts/2024-12-18-faking-incremental-docker-loads.md

 ```

 ### Where's time spent?
-At this point you have to improve the image or still upload it outsize of the Bazel context when the layer is large.
-I would like to dive deeper and understand why the uploads completely stall.
+At this point you have to improve the image by seggregating the data into more multiple layers or continue to upload it outside of the Bazel context.

+🕵️ I would like to dive deeper and understand why the uploads completely stall.

 The relevant code in Docker [can be found here](https://github.com/moby/moby/blob/0d53725a7f8abb0b75961806da252f31155cb813/image/tarexport/load.go#L33).